coltisor/amazon-label-generator/README.md

 ## Development

-This project is under development and any suggestions will be considered.
+The project is under development and any suggestions will be considered.